benfrankel/ch-analysis/README.md

 The package `battle_history` can download a player's battle history from the meta site.
 It also provides functions to query the resulting data, and to calculate statistics from the data.

-The following queries are available:
+The following statistics are available:

+- Summary of a list of battles, showing win percentage, wins - defeats, and blitz wins - normal wins - normal defeats - blitz defeats
+    - Summary applied to one player
-- All recorded battles between two players
+    - Summary applied to all matchups between two players
+- Ladder of a player's performance against guild players or guilds
+    - Ladder ranking a player's net contribution gain / loss against opponents
+    - Ladder ranking a player's net wins / defeats against opponents

 ## Extreme Deck Optimizer